ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 Data modeling is the process of describing the structure of your data so that an algorithm can be written to processes the data.
 Noarr lets you model your data in an abstract, multidimensional space, abstracting away any underlying physical structure.

-Noarr framework distinguishes two types of multidimensional data - uniform and jagged.

-**Jagged data** can be thought of as a vector of vectors, each having a different size.
-This means the dimensions of such data need to be stored within the data itself, requiring the use of pointers and making processing of such data inefficient.
-Noarr supports this type of data only at the highest abstraction levels of your data model.

-**Uniform data** can be thought of as a multidimensional cube of values.
-It is like a vector of same-sized vectors, but it also supports tuples and other structures.
-This lets us store the dimensions separately from the data, letting us freely change the order of specification of dimensions - completely separating the physical data layout from the data model.

 ## Data modeling in Noarr

 *Noarr structures* were designed to support uniform data.
 Uniform data has the advantage of occupying one continuous array of memory.
 When working with it, you work with three objects: